 - Changes in social behavior – including being suddenly withdrawn, quiet, or insecure

-- A senior attempts to harm themselves and/or others
+- A senior attempt to harm themselves and others

-- A senior expresses feelings of hopelessness, extreme sadness, or suicide
+- Senior express feelings of hopelessness, extreme sadness, or suicide

 - Controlling behavior from a caregiver